Definition of Earned Income

 Impact of Earned Income

-- It provides the source of living for household and employees can also fetch an extra income in form of bonuses.
+- It provides a source of living for households and employees can also fetch an extra income in form of bonuses.

 - As tipping is also classified under earned income in the hospitality industry it provides an added-on income apart from the usual salary.